 Made locally in Grand Rapids, MN, Shor wraps have fun and ever-changing designs that can be used to store and transport cheese, produce, sandwiches, and much more.
 Using a combination of beeswax, pine resin, and jojoba oil to create the wraps and beeswax as a natural preservative, Shor wraps are durable and environmentally friendly.
 After a year or so of heavy use, you can toss them in your compost pile and pick a new design.

-Skip the single-use plastic or compostable bags when shopping for produce with these affordable, reusable mesh bags.
-Not only are they washable and durable, the mesh fabric will allow your produce to “breathe” and you’ll avoid condensation inside the bag, which can cause fruits and veggies to spoil faster.
-Find them near the single-use bag options throughout the produce department.*
+Skip the single-use plastic or compostable bags when shopping for produce with reusable bags.
+Not only are they washable and durable, the fabric will allow your produce to “breathe” and you’ll avoid condensation inside the bag, which can cause fruits and veggies to spoil faster.
+Find them near the single-use bag options throughout the produce department.

 Founded by a mother and nurse and made by hand in the U.S., this line of fun and versatile zipper bags aims to keep your lunch fresh without all of the wasteful plastic baggies.
 Green City Living bags are made with food-safe laminated cotton fabric on the outside and inside.
 Cleaning for reuse is a breeze!
 Just toss them in the dishwasher or the washing machine.